Current & Forthcoming Titles

 CAMILLA BARNES is an author, translator, tour manager and photographer.
 Born and raised in the UK, she now lives and work in theatre in Paris.
 Her debut novel, The Usual Desire to Kill, is forthcoming from Scribner in early 2025.

-CHARLES BURNS is the author of Black Hole, Big BabyEl Borbah, Skin Deep, and the “Nitnit” trilogy which is comprised of X’ed OutThe Hive and Sugar Skull (Pantheon).
+CHARLES BURNS is the author of Black Hole, Big Baby, El Borbah, Skin Deep, and the “Nitnit” trilogy which is comprised of X’ed Out, The Hive and Sugar Skull (Pantheon).
 He is the recipient of Eisner, Harvey, and Ignatz awards.
 The Nitnit trilogy, collected into a single volume called Last Look, went straight to #1 on the New York Times Graphic Books Best Sellers list.
-His next book series, Final Cut is forthcoming from Pantheon in 2025.
+His most recent book, Final Cut, was published by Pantheon in September 2024.

 BILL CHENG is the author of Southern Cross the Dog (Ecco/Harper Collins).
 It was longlisted for PEN Open Book Award in 2014.
 He is the recipient of a New York Foundation for the Arts Fellowship in Fiction, 2015.

 EDWIDGE DANTICAT is the author of Breath, Eyes, Memory, Krik?
-Krak!, The Farming of BonesThe Dew BreakerAnacaona, Golden Flower, Behind the Mountains, Eight Days, The Last Mapou, Mama’s Nightingale, UntwineAfter the Dance, A Walk Through Carnival in Jacmel and Brother, I’m Dying (Knopf).
+Krak!, The Farming of Bones, The Dew Breaker, Anacaona, Golden Flower, Behind the Mountains, Eight Days, The Last Mapou, Mama’s Nightingale, Untwine, After the Dance, A Walk Through Carnival in Jacmel and Brother, I’m Dying (Knopf).
 Danticat’s essays, The Art of Death: Writing the Final Story (Graywolf) was a finalist for the National Book Critics Circle Award for Criticism 2017.
 Her children’s book My Mommy Medicine (Roaring Brook Press) was a Parents’ Choice Recommended Book.
 Danticat’s Everything Inside was published by Knopf in August 2019.
 It won The Story Prize and The National Book Critics Circle Award for Best Fiction.
 She was a 2009 MacArthur Fellow and winner of the 2018 Neustadt Prize for Literature.
 Danticat’s next book of nonfiction, We’re Alone, will be published by Graywolf Press in 2024, and she is working on a novel, The Once and Future Dead, forthcoming from Knopf in 2025.

-JUNOT DÍAZ is the author of the critically acclaimed DrownThe Brief Wondrous Life of Oscar Wao (both Riverhead), which won the 2008 Pulitzer Prize and the National Book Critics Circle Award; and This Is How You Lose Her, a New York Times bestseller and National Book Award finalist.
+JUNOT DÍAZ is the author of the critically acclaimed Drown; The Brief Wondrous Life of Oscar Wao (both Riverhead), which won the 2008 Pulitzer Prize and the National Book Critics Circle Award; and This Is How You Lose Her, a New York Times bestseller and National Book Award finalist.
 His first picture book, Islandborn, (Dial) was a New York Times Bestseller and won the CLASP Américas Award 2019.

 ARIEL DELGADO DIXON was born and raised in Trenton, New Jersey.
 Her work has appeared in Kenyon Review, O: The Oprah Magazine, The Mississippi Review, and The Greensboro Review.
 Her first novel, Don’t Say We Didn’t Warn You, was published by Random House, February, 2022.
 She lives in Philadelphia.

-NATHAN ENGLANDER is the author of The Ministry of Special CasesFor the Relief of Unbearable Urges, and What We Talk About When We Talk About Anne Frank, a finalist for the Pulitzer Prize, and Dinner at the Center of the Earth (Knopf).
+NATHAN ENGLANDER is the author of The Ministry of Special Cases, For the Relief of Unbearable Urges, and What We Talk About When We Talk About Anne Frank, a finalist for the Pulitzer Prize, and Dinner at the Center of the Earth (Knopf).
 He also translated The New American Haggadah.
 His latest novel, kaddish.com, was published by Alfred A. Knopf in March 2019, and was longlisted for the Wingate Prize, 2020 and the Simpson/Joyce Carol Oates Literary Prize honoring a mid-career writer.

 NURUDDIN FARAH (US rights only) is the author of From a Crooked Rib (Penguin) which achieved worldwide cult status but also earned him the enmity of the then-dictator of Somalia.
-Nuruddin Farah is the author of three trilogies: “Variations on the Theme of African Dictatorship” (comprised of Sweet and Sour Milk, Sardines and Close Sesame)“Blood in the Sun” (comprised of Maps, Gifts and Secrets) and “The Collapse” (comprised of Links, Knots and Crossbones).
+Nuruddin Farah is the author of three trilogies: “Variations on the Theme of African Dictatorship” (comprised of Sweet and Sour Milk, Sardines and Close Sesame); “Blood in the Sun” (comprised of Maps, Gifts and Secrets) and “The Collapse” (comprised of Links, Knots and Crossbones).
 His most recent novels are Hiding in Plain Sight, and North of Dawn, (Riverhead).

-JONATHAN SAFRAN FOER is the author of three award-winning and internationally best-selling novels: Everything Is IlluminatedExtremely Loud and Incredibly Close (both Houghton Mifflin) and Here I Am (FSG) as well as two works of nonfiction: Eating Animals and The New American Haggadah (both Little Brown).
+JONATHAN SAFRAN FOER is the author of three award-winning and internationally best-selling novels: Everything Is Illuminated, Extremely Loud and Incredibly Close (both Houghton Mifflin) and Here I Am (FSG) as well as two works of nonfiction: Eating Animals and The New American Haggadah (both Little Brown).
 He won The Guardian Book Prize for his debut novel, and his books are published in over 30 languages.
 His most recent work of nonfiction, We Are the Weather: Saving the Planet Begins at Breakfast, was published by FSG in September 2019, and his next novel, Escape from the Children’s Hospital will be published in 2024 by FSG.

 EMILY FRIDLUND is the author of the story collection Catapult (Sarabande, 2017), which won the Mary McCarthy Prize and the novel, History of Wolves (Atlantic Monthly Press), a finalist for the Booker Prize 2017.
 It was also shortlisted for the Dublin IMPAC prize and longlisted for the Carnegie Medal for Fiction 2017.